Barbara McAlister (diver): Career

 In 1964, she considered herself to be "the best diving shape I've ever been in".
 In the 1964 Indoor Nationals, she won the 1 meter and 3 meter titles, as well as achieving first place on the platform.
 She was coached by Dick Smith, who commented that she was "an excellent diver and had fine quality when she came to me", noting that prior to his involvement, her father had been involved in her coaching.
 Smith observed in her personality that when he took on responsibility for her coaching, that she needed to make big changes to her attitude and diving personality.
 Smith further expressed his need to prove himself to Talmage to gain her trust and confidence, but that following personal adjustments on both sides, they learned to work very well with each other, describing her as "one of the truly great women divers in the U.S.".

 Talmage won the 1964 Amateur Athletic Union Swimming Championship platform diving event with a points tally of 307.10, having previously won titles on the 1-meter and 3-meter.
 It was also the first time that the platform event was held indoors.
 Commenting on her performance, coach Dick Smith said "it is probably the first time any diver has been able to place that high".
 While participating in the 1964 Tokyo Olympic games during October, her expenses of $200 were paid for the Independent Order of Foresters.
-Despite retiring in 1964, she made a comeback to participate in the 1968 Mexico Olympics.
+Despite retiring in 1964, she made a comeback to participate in the 1968 Mexico Olympics, where she was made captain of the American women's diving team.
+She finished 7th in the platform event.

 Personal

 Her father, Bill McAlister, was a long-term diving coach at the Fresno Swim Club.
 Her mother was Carol Nelson McAlister (1914-2003), an accomplished violinist and she had four brothers.

-Talmage lived in Phoenix, Arizona with her husband Donald, who she married in May 1963 in Madera, California.
+Talmage lived in Phoenix, Arizona with her husband Donald, whom she married in May 1963 in Madera, California.
+She gave birth to a son, Todd, around 1965.